marzneshin/marzneshin/README.md

 # Overview

-Marzneshin is an UI interface and a system which enables managing [nodes](https://github.com/khodedawsh/marznode), users and services, hosts.
+Marzneshin is a UI interface and a system which enables managing [nodes](https://github.com/khodedawsh/marznode), users and services, hosts.
 Marzneshin distributes traffic between nodes without withhelding admins control over the porpotion and the balance of nodes traffic.